CarlosEmanuelMartins/cem-website/index.md

 * Pull -

-on top of this you need to be able to see what remotes you have, and new remote repositorys, renaming.
+on top of this you need to be able to see what remotes you have, and new remote repositories, renaming.

 * see current remote repos - `git remote show`
 * see remote repo detail - `git remote show <remote>`